Best pasta makers, machines and gadgets

 With the standard connection, it’s simple to attach each gadget for rolling and slicing your pre-made pasta dough.

-These work best on a slow speed of one or two, feeding the dough through automatically, leaving you with both hands to control the pasta.
-You're left with beautifully sleek pasta strands, you'll almost be disappointed when you run out of dough to roll.
+These work best on a slow speed of 1 or 2, feeding the dough through automatically, leaving you with both hands to control the pasta.
+Leaving you with beautifully sleek pasta strands, you’ll almost be disappointed when you run out of dough to roll.

 Although there’s a hefty price tag, these attachments make pasta-making really easy, saving you from having to buy an additional machine and giving your KitchenAid even more life.

 First rule – don’t pop anything in the dishwasher!
 Most pasta machines come with their very own bristled brushes for dusting off bits of flour or stray pasta dough.
 Wet pasta dough becomes a paste with the sticking power of cement, so try and keep all parts of the machine dry as best you can.
 A warm damp cloth should wipe away any particularly stubborn bits.
 Leave the machine to dry fully before using again.